Trump threatens Chicago with apocalyptic force and Pritzker calls him a "budding dictator" - ExBulletin

 Trump's weekend post follows its repeated threats to add Chicago to the list of other cities led by Democrats which he targeted for an extended federal application.
 Its administration should intensify the application of immigration to Chicago, as it did in Los Angeles, and deploy troops from the National Guard.

-In addition to sending troops to Los Angeles in June, Trump has deployed them since last month in Washington, as part of his unprecedented takeover of the application of the law of the national capital.
+In addition to sending troops to Los Angeles in June, Trump has deployed them since last month in Washington, as part of his unprecedented takeover of the application of the law of the capital of the nations.

-He also suggested that Baltimore and New Orleans could obtain the same treatment and even mentioned the federal authorities on Friday to head towards Portland, Oregon, to “wipe them”, which means demonstrators.
+He also suggested that Baltimore and New Orleans could obtain the same treatment and even mentioned the federal authorities on Friday to head to Portland, Oregon, to eliminate them, which means demonstrators.
 He could have wrongly described the video of demonstrations in this city years ago.

 The details of Trump's promised operation in Chicago were sparse, but there is already a general opposition.
 City and state leaders said they were planning to continue the Trump administration.
 Pritzker, a possible presidential candidate in 2028, was also fiercely.

-The president “threatens to go to war with an American city,” Pritzker wrote on X on an image of Trump's post.
-“It's not a joke.
-It's not normal.”
+The president threatens to go to war with an American city, Pritzker wrote on X on an image of Trumps Post.
+It is not a joke.
+It is not normal.

 Trump suggested that he had almost unlimited powers when it comes to deploying the National Guard.
 Sometimes he even addressed questions about his dictator.